mapproxy/mapproxy/doc/labeling.rst

 Points
 --------
 Every point has only one label.
 For showing a lot of labels on a map it is useful to activate the option ``PARTIALS``.
 This way labels are drawn even if they run beyond the edge of the map.
-For not cutting the labels the Metabuffer from MapProxy is needed, too.
+For not cutting the labels the meta-buffer from MapProxy is needed, too.

 On the right side fewer labels are drawn, because ``PARTIALS`` is set to ``FALSE``